 While I consider optimal levels of Dopamine on Neurotransmitter testing to range from 170 to 190, these Autistic children often suffer from excessive Dopamine levels of 600 to 1000.

-Dopamine levels at 800 can cause severe panic disorder, paranoia, bipolar behavior, and severe tachycardia.
+Dopamine levels at 800 can cause severe panic disorder, paranoia, bipolar behavior, and tachycardia.

 Dopamine activates the Beta One neuron receptor on cardiac neurons and the primary cardiac pacemaker, the SA node.

-Hence, extremely elevated Dopamine levels of 600 to 800 can cause severe Sinus Tachycardia, and worse, Cardiac Irritability in which all of the Atrial Neurons attempt to take over the responsibility of controlling heart rate – this can cause Atrial arrhythmias and even Atrial Fibrillation.
+Hence, significantly elevated Dopamine levels of 600 to 800 can cause severe Sinus Tachycardia and, worse, Cardiac Irritability in which all of the Atrial Neurons attempt to take over the responsibility of controlling heart rate – this can cause Atrial arrhythmias and even Atrial Fibrillation.

-The longer the Autistic child is allowed to play in a basement that is saturated with Ochratoxin gas, the more damage their brain sustains.
+The longer the Autistic child can play in a basement saturated with Ochratoxin gas, the more damage their brain sustains.

-The flip side of Ochratoxin-induced shut down of the enzyme “Dopamine Beta Hydroxylase” is that the patient suffers from severe suboptimal Norepinephrine levels.
+The flip side of the Ochratoxin-induced shutdown of the enzyme “Dopamine Beta Hydroxylase” is that the patient suffers from severe suboptimal Norepinephrine levels.

-Norepinephrine activates the Aloha One nerve receptor which is responsible for maintaining vascular tone, especially when the patient makes a postural change from sitting to standing.
+Norepinephrine activates the Aloha One nerve receptor responsible for maintaining vascular tone, especially when the patient changes from sitting to standing.

-Normal Norepinephrine levels range 35 to 45, the Ochratoxin-induced down-regulation of Dopamine Beta Hydroxylase leaves these patients with Norepinephrine levels as low as 4 or 5.
+Normal Norepinephrine levels range from 35 to 45, and the Ochratoxin-induced down-regulation of Dopamine Beta Hydroxylase leaves these patients with Norepinephrine levels as low as 4 or 5.

 These patients suffer tremendous POTS issues because they have insufficient Norepinephrine to attach to the nerve receptors on the vascular blood vessels.